Rachana0hub/css-cv/README.md

 This project shows how CSS improves the look and layout of a webpage.
 Files Included:
-- index.html
 - style.css
-- images.jpg

 What This Demonstrates:
-- Background colors
+- colors
 - Fonts and spacing
-- Border-radius (rounded corners)
+- Border-radius
 - Centered layout
 - Simple design styling